midchamps/flutter_tex_custom/README.md

 - `TeXViewStyle()` You can style each and everything using `TeXViewStyle()` or by using custom `CSS` code by `TeXViewStyle.fromCSS()` where you can pass hard coded String containing CSS code.
 For more information please check the example.

-- `loadingWidgetBuilder:` Show a loading widget before rendering completes.
+- `loadingWidgetBuilder` Shows a loading widget before rendering completes.

-- `onRenderFinished:` Callback with the rendered page height, when TEX rendering finishes.
+- `onRenderFinished` Callback with the rendered page height, when TEX rendering finishes.

 For more please see the [Example](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example).